laikal/HIKI-Notifier/README.md

 After a valid language file is added, it automatically appears in the language selection list.

 If a translation key is missing from an additional language pack, the English language pack is used as a fallback.

+This also allows users to create and share their own translations without modifying the program itself.

 ---